governify/governify-web/content/customization/dashboard.md

     ```
     ![Gauge-time-corrilation](../images/dashboards/gauge-time-corrilation.png)

 All of the above blocks have the alternative _"-notZero"(e.g. time-graph-notZero)_ which removes null points from a metric.
-These alternatives are recommended for the implementation of dashboards in bluejay.
+These alternatives are recommended for the implementation of dashboards in bluejay due to the large number of null data causing poor representation of averages and graphs.
 They need the extra configuration:
 ```json
         "config":{
              "not-zero-metric":"notZero_Metric"